 Like, that's a simple encapsulation of America right now.

-So, the main narrative, I would say, that Alex is selling, a lot of these things, the FBI memo, the talk about the babies and incubators, weapons of mass destruction, Madeleine Albright stuff, a lot of that is justification.
+A lot of these things, the FBI memo, the talking about the babies and incubators, weapons of mass destruction, Madeline Albright stuff, a lot of that is justification.

 The main narrative is that the My Life profile was changed.